lakasdp/sleeck-bot/README.md

 # sleeck-bot
-A discord bot by lakasdp
+A Discord bot to play music.
+Built with python.